sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 NEW_ENV_VAR=NEW_VALUE
 ```

-The values will be automatically merge with the environment variables currently listed in your frontendend's ConfigMap.
+These values will be automatically merged with the environment variables currently listed in your frontendend's ConfigMap.

 ## External databases

-We recommend utilizing an external database when deploying Sourcegraph to provide the most resilient and performant backend for your deployment.
-For more information on the specific requirements for Sourcegraph databases, see [this guide](../../postgres.md).
+For optimal performance and resilience, it is recommended to use an external database when deploying Sourcegraph.
+For more information on database requirements, refer to [this guide](../../postgres.md).

-Simply add the relevant PostgreSQL environment variables (e.g. PGHOST, PGPORT, PGUSER, [etc.](http://www.postgresql.org/docs/current/static/libpq-envars.html)) to point them to your existing PostgreSQL instance inside the `new/overlays/$OVERLAY_NAME/env/frontend.env file`:
+To connect to an existing PostgreSQL instance, add the relevant environment variables ([such as PGHOST, PGPORT, PGUSER, etc.](http://www.postgresql.org/docs/current/static/libpq-envars.html)) to the `new/overlays/$OVERLAY_NAME/env/frontend.env` file:

 ```sh
 # new/overlays/$OVERLAY_NAME/env/frontend.env